Vladimir Putin says U.S. presence in Japan complicates signing of peace treaty | The Japan Times

 “I am convinced — and Prime Minister (Shinzo) Abe agrees — the current situation is not normal.
 Russia and Japan are both interested in the complete normalization of our relations.”

-“It’s very hard to imagine how the situation will develop (if the U.S. quits the Intermediate-range Nuclear Forces Treaty).
+“It’s very hard to imagine how the situation will develop (if the U.S. quits the treaty).
 If these missiles appear in Europe what should we do?
 Of course, we’ll have to ensure our own security.”